Get Started with Catalyst Center

 Authentication Password

 Password required to gain access to information from devices that use SNMPv3.
 The password must be at least eight characters in length.
-Consider these points:
+Note the following points:

 • Some wireless controllers require that passwords be at least 12 characters long.
 Be sure to check the minimum password requirements for your wireless controllers.
 Failure to ensure these required minimum character lengths for passwords results in devices not being discovered, monitored, or managed by Catalyst Center.

-• Passwords are encrypted for security reasons and do not display in the configuration.
+• Passwords are encrypted for security reasons and are not displayed in the configuration.

 Authentication Type